bjcivil/Cloud-Monitoring/README.md

 - Where do you copy it? /etc/ansible/roles/
 - Which file do you update to make Ansible run the playbook on a specific machine? ansible hosts file
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-    - For Elk add a group called [elkservers] on the ansible hosts file and specify the IP address of the ELK VM _
+    - For Elk add a group called [elkservers] on the ansible hosts file and specify the IP address of the ELK VM.
     - Use the hosts option in Ansible to specify which machines to install elk and which one to install filebeat i.e. for elk use elkservers and for filebeat use webservers.

 - Which URL do you navigate to in order to check that the ELK server is running?
-Navigate to http://[Elk.VM.IP (52.250.6.220)]:5601.
+Navigate to http://[Elk.VM.IP (52.175.218.194)]:5601.